moonmunwon/moonmunwon.github.io/_pages/about.md

 >
 >
 Munwon LIM is the post-doctoral researcher in the department of industrial engineering at Hanyang University, Seoul, South Korea.
-She received her Ph.D. in industrial engineering from Hanyang University in 2024.
 She is currently affiliated to <a href="http://psm.hanyang.ac.kr">laboratory for probability and statistical modeling (PSM Lab)</a> from Prof. Suk Joo Bae.
 Her current research interests include anomaly detection based on signal and image processing, prognostics, and health management of big-sized sensor data via statistical approach.
 >
-During her graduate school years, she was selected for the Ph.D. student research encouragement grant project from National Research Foundation of Korea, and also chosen for the global academic activities support project by Korea Foundation for Women in Science, Engineering and Technology.
+During her graduate school years in Hanyang University, she was selected for the Ph.D. student research encouragement grant project from National Research Foundation of Korea, and also chosen for the global academic activities support project by Korea Foundation for Women in Science, Engineering and Technology.
 She was selected as an outstanding graduate student for research achievements at Industry-University Cooperation Foundation of Hanyang University in 2020 and 2022.
 Furthermore, she has been honored with a total of 12 awards for best academic presentations since 2020.
 >